TheAhumMaitra/HauntedSchool/content/_index.md

   SPDX-License-Identifier: 	GPL-3.0-or-later -->

----
-title: "Welcome to my personal website!"
-description: "This is my personal website's homepage"
----

 Welcome to my website!
 Thanks for visiting my website!
 This my personal website, where I post articles!